 I have a Kirby that my husband was crazy enough to buy and absolutely hate it.
 You have to get on the floor to change the head to be able to use a hose attachment.
 The belt has broken even though I don't use it very often because it's so heavy and awkward.
 I finally got a Eureka and it works for me.
 Guess it's a good thing that everyone doesn't like the same vacuum.
 It would cost so much that regular people wouldn't be able to afford it.
 Good luck.

 Mine is a Kenmore from Sears.
 Had it about a year and I'm happy with it.
 It has "Intelligent Clean" which means if I vaccuum where its extra dirty, the light on the top turns from green to red and remains that color until the area is clean again.
-I paid about $250.
-All tools are on board which is nice.
-My daughter recommended it.
-She's the "Clean Queen" of the family and they have a dog so I figured if it was good enough for her, its OK.

 The Dyson is the answer to this question.
 It is amazing!
 We've had five of our friends/family to buy one after seeing what ours does.
 It has 2 filters and there is no dust escaping when you vacuum.
 The canister is so easy to empty.
 It's light weight and easy to manuever.
 K-Mart and Wal-Mart even run good sales on them from time to time.
 You may be familiar with the ads featuring the man who invented them.

 Definitely a Dyson "Monster"... it's the purple one.
 It's designed especially for pet owners.
 I've had mine for about three years and the only thing I've had to do is cut a bit of string from the brush a couple times.

 WOW do they pick up the stuff!
 Pet hair, glitter, feathers, great in the car too!
 I can't say enough great stuff about it.
 It really IS as good as they say.
 It's also about $500, and honestly worth EVERY penny.